 - Test the failopen functionality.
 Network traffic should still pass through the device after a hardware or system error or if the device loses power. - Determine the password for the 'admin' account.

-Tip: There are two default accounts: 'Admin' and 'PowerUser'.
-These accounts use 'admin' and 'poweruser', respectively, as their default passwords.
+Tip: There are three default accounts: 'Admin', 'PowerUser', and 'Operator'.
+These accounts use 'admin', 'poweruser', and 'operator', respectively, as their default passwords.

-- Determine the host name for the device.
+- Determine the host name for the device or devices in a failover pair.

 Verifying Network Support